codac-team/codac/doc/doc/install/02-py-project-online.rst

 .. _sec-py-project-online:

 ############################
-Use Tubex online with Python
+Try Tubex online with Python
 ############################

 | You can try Tubex without installing it.